 - Spring Rice with Greens and Peas

-- Roasted or Sautéed Broccolini (or broccoli)
+- Roasted or sautéed broccolini (or broccoli)

-Make it a feast: Just add some potatoes that can roast right along with the fish on a separate baking sheet, or keep it low-carb like The Defined Dish did at our dinner party and serve it with a big kale salad.
+Make it a feast: Just add some potatoes that can roast right along with the fish on a separate baking sheet.
+Or, keep it low-carb like The Defined Dish did at our dinner party and serve it with a big kale salad.

-Dinner Party Recipes to Feed a Crowd:
+Dinner Party Recipes to Feed a Crowd

-What makes it party-ready: Even those who aren’t well-versed in Indian cuisine will love Chicken Tikka Masala—I’ve used it on several friends and family members as their “gateway” meal to the wonderful world of Indian food.
-Although I frequently make this recipe on a busy weekday for our family, it’s also perfect for a big feast: triple or even quadruple the recipe—your slow-cooker can handle it!
+What makes it party-ready: Even those who aren’t well-versed in Indian cuisine will love Chicken Tikka Masala.
+I’ve used it on several friends and family members as their “gateway” meal to the wonderful world of Indian food.
+Although I frequently make this recipe on a busy weekday for our family, it’s also perfect for a big feast.
+(Triple or even quadruple the recipe—your slow-cooker can handle it!)
 Plus, the fact that you make this several hours before dinner and it cooks away while you’re free to do other stuff is pretty awesome.

 Make it a feast: An Indian-inspired feast means serving one or two other dishes like Saag Paneer, Samosa Chaat Fries, or Indian Butter Cauliflower.
-Also required: warm naan bread, and a big pot of rice.
+Also required: warm naan bread and a big pot of rice.

 What makes it party-ready: I’ve made this soup for countless book clubs, family gatherings, and friends who have just had babies.
-Everyone says it’s the best chicken tortilla soup they’ve had, and it’s just as easy to make a mega big batch by scaling the ingredients up.
-Sure, a big pot of soup may not sound like a party, but watch me make it here and see for yourself how festive all those beautiful ingredients look together.
+Everyone says it’s the best chicken tortilla soup they’ve had, and it’s just as easy to make a big batch by scaling the ingredients.
+Sure, a pot of soup may not sound like a party, but watch me make it here and see for yourself how festive all those beautiful ingredients look together.
 Plus, the smorgasbord of colorful toppings lets guests have fun building their own perfect bowl of soup.

 What makes it party-ready: During my catering career, I learned that one of the best ways to feed a crowd elegantly is with a big roasted side of salmon.
-It looks really impressive coming out of the oven, and is the perfect centerpiece to a buffet setup.
+It looks really impressive coming out of the oven and is the perfect centerpiece to a buffet setup.
 If you’re intimidated by buying a side of salmon, don’t be!
 There’s nothing to it, you literally just ask the fishmonger for “a side of salmon”—I usually plan for five to six ounces per person.
-You may even be able to convince him to remove the skin for you! 😉 This one, with roasted citrus slices, is a great main course option for Easter or Mother’s Day, and I’ve also served it with great success for cozy girls’ nights with a bottle of pinot noir.
+You may even be able to convince him to remove the skin for you! 😉 This one, with roasted citrus slices, is a great main course option for Easter or Mother’s Day.
+I’ve also served it with great success for cozy girls’ nights with a bottle of pinot noir.

 Make it a feast:

 Make it a feast: For a larger group, I like to offer a vegetarian option since there’s usually at least someone who’s not eating meat.
-Taco night makes it easy—you can roast some cauliflower and let guests build these delicious all-veg tacos if they so choose.
-I actually love them just as much as the chicken, so I’ll usually eat one of each. 😉
+Taco night makes it easy: you can roast some cauliflower and let guests build these delicious all-veg tacos if they so choose.
+I actually love them just as much as the chicken, so I’ll usually eat one of each.

 Make it a feast: